 B. Assessment of Student Learning

 MSLAW is an academically rigorous law school.
 In all of the previously discussed required and elective writing courses, students are evaluated throughout the semester on their written submissions.
 In all first year courses, students are evaluated by their performance on quizzes, midterms and final examinations.
 In all substantive courses, professors are required to give midterms and final examinations.

 What students are expected to learn is clearly enunciated in the syllabi for each course.
 How students learn is a more difficult question to answer, or to even try to quantify.
 MSLAW has never relied on the ABA model of pedagogy to teach its students.
 MSLAW’s faculty understands that “discussion teaching” is a much more effective way to engage students in the subjects being taught.
-MSLAW’s faculty also understands that electronic media presents its own learning problems, because it is not easy to wean students from their long learned habits of simply logging on to the internet to find an answer to every question asked.
-But unfortunately, the Massachusetts Bar Examination is a closed-book examination, so the students must possess a prodigious amount of knowledge in their own brains in order to succeed on the exam.
-That being said, MSLAW’s faculty, headed by Professor Olson (who teaches Law Office Technology and Issues in Internet Law) is spearheading the implementation of alternative learning modules in all MSLAW courses.
+MSLAW’s faculty also understands that electronic media presents its own learning problems, because it is not easy to wean students from their long-learned habits of simply logging on to the internet to find an answer to every question asked.
+But unfortunately, the Bar Examination is a closed-book examination, so the students must possess a prodigious amount of knowledge in their own brains in order to succeed on the exam.
+That being said, MSLAW’s faculty has long used alternative learning modules in all MSLAW courses.